 That one event unified us in a way that nothing else has during my lifetime.
 We were doing something daring, grand, and glorious—and we were doing it together.

 Lunar missions are on the calendar again, although they’re called something else now.
-Instead of Apollo, the program is fitting named Artemis, after the Greek goddess of the moon.
-And it’s a more well thought out production.
-The target date for the first landing isn’t until 2024, but that’s because instead of sending up a single rocket that only does one trip there and back, like we used to do, first we’re setting up a whole space station in lunar orbit.
+Instead of Apollo, the program is fittingly named Artemis, after the Greek goddess of the moon.
+And it’s a more well-thought-out production.
+Instead of sending up a single rocket that only does one trip there and back, like we used to do, first we’re setting up a whole space station in lunar orbit.
 Called Gateway, it will receive many missions and also later serve as a stopping point on the way to Mars.